-Now, we can agree that air weigh.
+Now, we can agree that air has weight.
 Let us do some calculation and see what the numbers reveal.
-Having a tube with the area of 1cm2 and the height of atmosphere above us, the mass of air in it would be 1 kg.
-It does not seem that much; it is the weight of 10N on cm2 and that is 100 000N on m2.
+Having a tube with an area of 1cm2 and a height equal to the atmosphere above us, the mass of air in it would be 1 kg.
+It does not seem that much; it is the weight of 10N per cm2, and that is 100 000N per m2.
 (Mass of a hippopotamus is up to 3000 kg, which means 30 000 N weight).
 This value is known as atmospheric pressure, which is often mentioned in weather forecasts.
 Some more numbers, the area of hand is approximately 150 cm2 and that means 150 kg of air on hand.
-The force acting on hand, the weight of air is 1 500N.
-But there is the same force acting on the bottom side of the hand and so we live comfortably in this ocean of air.
+The force exerted on hand, the weight of air is 1 500N.
+But there is the same force acting on the underside of the hand and so we live comfortably in this ocean of air.